$t$-Structures on stable derivators and Grothendieck hearts: Introduction

 \section{Introduction}

 $t$-Structures in triangulated categories were introduced by Beilinson, Bernstein and Deligne \cite{BBD} in their study of perverse sheaves on an algebraic or analytic variety.
-A $t$-structure in a triangulated category $\mathcal{D}$ is a pair of full subcategories satisfying a suitable set of axioms (see the precise definition in the next section) which guarantees that their intersection is an Abelian category $\mathcal{H}$, called the heart of the $t$-structure.
+A $t$-structure in a triangulated category $\mathcal{D}$ is a pair of full subcategories satisfying a suitable set of axioms (see the precise definition in Subsection~\ref{tria_and_t_subs}) which guarantees that their intersection is an Abelian category $\mathcal{H}$, called the heart of the $t$-structure.
 One then naturally defines a cohomological functor

-a fact which allows to develop an intrinsic (co)homology theory, where the homology ``spaces'' are again objects of $\mathcal{D}$ itself. $t$-Structures have been used in many branches of Mathematics, with special impact in Algebraic Geometry, Algebraic Topology and Representation Theory of Algebras.
+which allows to develop an intrinsic (co)homology theory, where the homology ``spaces'' are objects of $\mathcal{D}$ itself. $t$-Structures have been used in many branches of mathematics, with special impact in algebraic geometry, algebraic topology and representation theory of algebras.

-Given a $t$-structure on a triangulated category $\cal D$, and considering the induced Abelian category $\H$, a natural problem consists in finding necessary and sufficient conditions on the $t$-structure and on the ambient category for the heart to be a ``nice'' Abelian category.
+Given a $t$-structure in a triangulated category $\cal D$, and considering the induced Abelian category $\H$, a natural problem consists in finding necessary and sufficient conditions on the $t$-structure and on the ambient category for the heart to be a ``nice'' Abelian category.
 When our triangulated category has (co)products, the category $\H$ is known to be (co)complete (see \cite[Prop.\,3.2]{parra2015direct}) and, using the classical hierarchy of Abelian categories due to Grothendieck \cite{Grothendieck}, the natural question is the following: